manonheff/aramis-lab.github.io/README.md

 ### 3 - Adding a Job Offer

-To add a publication, use the following template and add it in the correct section in `job_offers.html`
+To add a job offer, update the `docs/pages/job_offers.html` page using the following template:

 ```html
 <!-- Example HTML code for a publication -->